SohaT7/Biodiversity/README.md

 JavaScript

 ### Description of the Analysis:
+The analysis aims to visualize each test subject's data - demogrpahic as well as data related to the bacteria present in their belly button.
+It will do so by creating charts that show top 10 bacteria cultures found, bacteria cultures per sample, and belly button washing frequency (scrubs per week).

 ## Results
 The options are showcased in a dropdown menu wherefrom the user can select the particular Test Subject ID against which they wish to have the data visualized.